jhhung/EARRINGS/README.md

         (default: AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTA)
   - -t [ --thread ] The number of threads used to run the program. (default: 1)
   - -m [ --min_length ] Abort the read if the length of the read is less than m. (default: 0)
-  - -l [ --adapter_loc ] Specify the location of the adapter. (default: tail)
-  - -M [ --rc_thres ] Setting the threshold of reverse complement check. (default: 0.7)
+  - -M [ --rc_thres ] Mismatch threshold applied in reverse complement scan. (default: 0.7)
-  - -s [ --ss_thres ] Setting the threshold of gene portion check. (default: 0.9)
+  - -s [ --ss_thres ] Mismatch threshold applied in gene portion check. (default: 0.9)
-  - -S [ --as_thres ] Setting the threshold of adapter portion check. (default: 0.8)
+  - -S [ --as_thres ] Mismatch threshold applied in adapter portion check. (default: 0.8)
   - -f [ --prune_factor ] Prune factor used when assembling adapters using the de Bruijn graph. kmer</br>
-        occurence lower than the prune factor will be aborted. (default: 0.03)
+        frequency lower than the prune factor will be aborted. (default: 0.03)
   - --sensitive Sensitive mode can be used when the user is sure that the dataset contains adapters.</br>
-        Under sensitive mode, we do not restrict the minimum number of kmers when assembly adapters.</br>
+        Under sensitive mode, we do not restrict the minimum number of occurence of kmers when assembly adapters.</br>
-        By default, the minimum number of kmers must exceed 10.
+        By default, the minimum number of occurence of kmers must exceed 10.
   - -F [ --fasta ] Specify input file type as FastA. (default input file format: FastQ)
-  - -b [ --bam_input ] Detect and trim off adapters from a BAM file.
+  - -b [ --bam_input ] Transform reads in a BAM file into two FastA files.
+Then trim off adapters</br> from the FastA files.
+The file names of the untrimmed Fasta files are determined by input1 and</br> input2, while the file names of the trimmed Fasta files are determined by output1 and output2.

 ## Run Simulation